I discovered Benjamin Graham back in 2004.

 I know I wouldn’t.

-Unfortunately, albeit my elaborate experimentation, I have not been able to find a viable quantitative strategy which combines a high expected performance, with reasonable volatility and asset turnover.
+Unfortunately, albeit my elaborate experimentation, I have not been able to find a viable quantitative strategy that combines high expected performance, with reasonable volatility and asset turnover.
 I even tried applying market timing techniques to dampen the volatility and drawdown, yet the results were not robust enough.

 Conclusions and Takeaways